We’re still working on this page

 The disarm function clears the failure flag while preserving the error object, allowing you to inspect an error without propagating it:

-; Check if an operation failed without propagating the error
+; Check if an value is a failure without propagating the error

 result: operation |disarm

-The failed? function tests if a value is an error:
+The has-failed function tests if a failure happened.

 Let’s look at some practical examples of how these patterns come together: